rabblerouser/rabblerouser/README.md

 ### Contributing to an application

 The first step would be to find something to work on.
 Head to https://huboard.com/rabblerouser/core to find our backlog, and if you see something you want to tackle, leave a comment on the issue letting us know.
-Feel free to ask for help if you don't know where to get started.
+Please ask for help if you don't know where to get started!

 Once you find an application to work on, look at its own docs to see how to contribute.
 There should be instructions for installing its dependencies, running its tests, etc. If there aren't, then please raise an issue on GitHub so we can fix